-Many of the favorite foods among men are not necessarily the best and most recommended for good health.
+Many of the favorite foods among men are not necessarily the best and most are recommended for good health.
 A healthy diet combined with regular physical activity can help men prevent heart disease and cancer, which are – respectively – the number 1 and number 2 causes of death for men over 35.

 - Oysters – oysters can deliver a full day’s supply of zinc, which may protect against causes of prostate cancer and increase sperm count.